 If you wish, strain the spices from the wine by pouring it through a fine-mesh sieve or a cheesecloth-lined colander, but these can also be kept in which will continue to develop the longer they are in there, it is all a matter of taste.

 Once the wine is the strength you wish, add 1-2 teaspoons of Cognac to a warmed mug and ladle the mulled wine over it.
 There are also special heavy, handled, glasses for mulled wine, but a cup can also work just as well.

-Variations on Traditional Vin Chaud: As above, the best wine is a fruity, reasonably young red wine, it does not need to be expensive just a decent quality.
+Variations on Traditional Vin Chaud: As above, the best wine is a fruity, reasonably young red wine.
+It does not need to be expensive just decent quality.
 You can switch out the Cognac for whisky, or even a splash of Amaretto can be a lovely alternative, almondy flavor though Cognac is the usual addition.